sumanjs/suman/README.md

 * Developer experience and test debuggability are above all else
 * Provide a beautiful and intuitive API
-* Solve all major and minor problems in the Mocha API
+* Solve all major and minor problems in the Mocha API specifically
 * Make tests run faster by leveraging async I/O and separate Node.js processes
-* _Isolate_ tests by running them in separate processes, so that they cannot interact
+* _Isolate_ tests by running them in separate processes, so they do not share memory nor interact directly
 * Make tests _independent_, so that you can easily run one test at a time (damn you Mocha).
 * Make debugging your test files easier; this is achieved by allowing for the running of tests with the plain-old node executable, this makes Suman tests "node-able"